Mattsi-Jansky/recipes/cake-chocolate.md

 ### Construct cake

+* *Wait until cake base has cooled before starting*
 * Place one cake base flat side up and spread ~230ml of your frosting on top
+  * You may have to do this by eye.
+Remember that you'll need less for the rest of the cake than you think, don't put too little in the middle section.
 * Spread it out evenly
 * Add the other cake base flat side down on top
 * Gently press down until it's well glued